Sutherland to Cronulla Active Transport Link

 Overview of SCATL project stages

-See further information on upcoming Denman Avenue work and the project in the August/September 2023 community update.
-(PDF, 3.59 MB)
+See further information on upcoming project work in the new update (PDF, 3.16 MB).

 SCATL Stage 3 is currently in the early planning and design stage.